 After dinner, I usually watch some TV before bed.
 It’s too late in the evening, and too late in the century, to watch Captain Vern’s Cartoon Showboat, but if I grew up in the Davenport area in 1962, I’d surely watch it after school.
 Like most cities then, at least one local channel showed cartoons after school.
 A boat captain was a popular motif for the host because most of the stations showed Popeye cartoons.
 WOC of Davenport had the Showboat, which began in 1953 and was created and originally hosted by Ken Wagner.
 Beginning in 1960, Captain Vern Gielow was the host until 1963.
 Don Warren took over for a season and then the show settled into another longtime host, Captain Ernie Mims.
 This video shows Ernie and parts of the set, which remained in storage in the TV station’s basement until it was donated to the Putnam Museum in 1996.
 The museum has used it twice in exhibits.
 So sit back and imagine your favorite cartoons as Captain Ernie shows us around backstage.

 All photos by the author and Copyright © 2014 - Milne Enterprises, Inc., except as noted.

 Subscribe to our newsletter for articles and SPECIAL DEALS not published here!

 Milne Enterprises, Inc. does not share, sell, rent, or otherwise provide your personal information or e-mail address to third parties.
 Unsubscribe any time.

-Weather on February 24, 1962 for Joliet, IL., from the National Climatic Data Center:
+Weather on May 27, 1962 for Davenport, IA., from the National Climatic Data Center:

 Music of the week from 1962.
 Enjoy while you read, and then buy some to take home!